junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean and the girl -- Amy -- chuck at the same time.

 That's when Cas says, "Yes, I have questions.
-I thought Time Lords are extinct after the Time War, the whole Gallifrey is wiped from existence."
+I thought Time Lords were extinct after the Time War, the whole Gallifrey was wiped from existence."

 Dean stares at him, "What?"